jonrau1/100-Days-of-Cloud/README.md

 ## Table of Contents

 > - [Day 1](#day-1) AWS environment variables Bash script for Account ID, Account Name, Region & Organizations Principal ID

 > - [Day 2](#day-2) Python script to find all Default VPCs in every Region in current Account

 > - [Day 3](#day-3) Python script to find and delete all ***unused*** Default VPC and their dependencies in every Region in the current Account

 > - [Day 4](#day-4) Python script to find all Default Security Groups for every VPC in every Region in the current Account

 > - [Day 5](#day-5) No code, overview of AWS Network Security solutions

 > - [Day 6](#day-6) Python script to find certain resources (EC2, RDS, ALB) using the Default SG in every Region in the current Account and deletes the default rules

 > - [Day 7](#day-7) Python script to automated NMAP TCP scans against public-facing EC2 instances in all Regions in the current Account

 > - [Day 8](#day-8) Python script to create and attach a basic DNS Firewall with the AWS-managed malware Domain List to all VPCs in your current Region

 > - [Day 9](#day-9) Python script to create a basic Route 53 Resolver DNS Query Logging Configuration for all VPCs in your current Region and send the logs to CloudWatch

 > - [Day 10](#day-10) Python AWS Lambda script to parse CloudWatch Logs and print basic information on DNS Firewall events within them.
 Optional code to send messages to SNS

 > - [Day 11](#day-11) Python AWS Lambda script (modified Day 10) that enriches DNS Firewall findings with additional information.

-Optional code sends full parsing information to SQS
+> - [Day 12](#day-12) Python AWS Lambda script (modified Day 10 & 11) that enriches DNS Firewall findings with IP resolution from `socket` as well as provide geo-intel data for the IPs via ip-api.com.

 ## Day 1